Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care

 Brekke’s “Paying for Primary Care”, Comment on Part 1

-In the winter of 2021, actuary Gayle Brekke penned a fourpartblogpostseries arguing that the cost of insurance primary care delivery in the insurance system is at least 50% higher the cost of delivering primary care through subscription model DPC.
+In the winter of 2021, actuary Gayle Brekke penned a fourpartblogpostseries arguing that the cost of insurance primary care delivery in the insurance system is at least 50% higher than the cost of delivering primary care through subscription model DPC.
 Notably, Brekke’s work was theoretical rather than empirical; she attempted to compute the relative costs of primary care under the two models, rather than simply measure them.
 In this post series in response to Brekke, I argue that the measured version of reality came out differently than the reality she computed because of analytical errors and omissions, mistaken presumptions, and misinterpreted references on Brekke’s part.

 Health Care Cost Institute data presenting the 2017 primary care costs of millions of insureds shows an average annual primary care spend for 25-50 year olds of just less than $450.
-The total costs of paying for primary care are larger because they include, in addition to the spend, the amounts that insurers are allowed, under medical loss ratio (MLR) rules, to cover associated administrative costs and profits up to 25% of the insurers’ share of that spend.
+The total costs of paying for primary care are larger because they include, in addition to the spend, the amounts that insurers are allowed, under medical loss ratio (MLR) rules, to recover for associated administrative costs and profits up to 25% of the insurers’ share of that spend.
 As direct primary care advocates point out with remarkable regularity, however, annual deductibles result in a disproportionate and large share of primary care costs being paid by insureds rather than by insurers.

-Therefore, assuming insurers administrative and profit allocable to primary care medical loss spend are a full 25% of 100% of primary care medical loss spend, then taking 125% of the primary care medical loss spend should be a safely over-generous estimate of the total cost of paying for primary care through insurance.
+Therefore, assuming insurers’ administrative and profit allocable to primary care medical loss spend are a full 25% of 100% of primary care medical loss spend, then taking 125% of the primary care medical loss spend should be a safely over-generous estimate of the total cost of paying for primary care through insurance.
 That would come to $565 per year.

 For the same period, the cost of direct primary care for same-aged subscribers was $900.
 Although you might consider direct primary care for its concierge-like (or concierge-lite) features, direct primary care hardly seems a cheap way of meeting primary care needs; in fact, primary care delivered under the $900 subscription model appears to cost at least 50% more than that under the $565 insurance-based model.
-But I’m not an actuary.
+But I’m not an actuary like Brekke.

 Provider-side billing costs savings from direct versus insured pay.

 Since the same kind of shift would have occurred whether he was an FFS-PCP or D-PCP, Bujold’s observation has no implications whatsoever for determining the effect of different payment model on billing and insurance costs.
-There’s nothing in Bujold that indicates any effort or intention to compare insurance based and direct pay overhead costs.
+There’s nothing in Bujold’s letter that indicates any effort or intention to compare insurance based and direct pay overhead costs.
 If you want to waste your own time trying to figure out why Ms Brekke cited Dr Bujold’s article as one of two references footnoted as if to support her computation that sets FFS-billing and insurance at nearly 60% of FFS-provider overhead, be my guest; it beats me.

 The “actual” numbers on which Brekke bases her computation of provider-side billing savings come from her second, and her only other, cited source.
-In an AAFP practice profile , a certain Dr Forrest contrasts a somewhat widely accepted 60% figure for total overhead in family practices to what he claims are 25% overhead costs in his own, solo direct pay practice.
+In an AAFP practice profile, a certain Dr Forrest contrasts a somewhat widely accepted 60% figure for total overhead in family practices to what he claims are 25% overhead costs in his own, solo direct pay practice.
 If you know enough about accounting to giggle when you read his explanation for excluding from his computation any cost for the nurse-practitioner who works with him during patient visits, your sides may split when you also note that he actually claims that his overhead for office space is negative.
 If recognized principles of accounting were applied, Forrest’s overhead would plainly be vastly higher than he claims.
 And Dr Forrest accounts himself a significantly bad-ass cost reducer across all of the overhead board, for example, buying bargain basement equipment and supplies and taking out his own trash.

 The only thing that can reasonably be inferred from the Forrest article about how much direct pay reduced Forrest’s billing and insurance costs is that the amount was significantly smaller than a 60% to 25% cutdown.